sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The node selector to use to place the pods for the minio module
+Set to override the node selector used to place the pods of the package.

 ## .spec.distribution.modules.auth.dex.overrides.tolerations